 We currently retain all rights to HMPL-295 worldwide.

 HMPL-760 is a novel third-generation BTK inhibitor and our eleventh in-house discovered small molecule investigational oncology drug candidate.
 It is a reversible, non-covalent inhibitor of BTK wild type and BTK C481S mutant enzymes.
 C481S is a key resistance mechanism for first-generation BTK inhibitors.

 We currently retain all rights to HMPL-760 worldwide.

-Like epitinib, theliatinib is a novel molecule epidermal growth factor receptor (EGFR) inhibitor under investigation for the treatment of solid tumors.
-Theliatinib has been designed with strong affinity to the wild-type EGFR kinase and has been shown to be five to ten times more potent than Tarceva.
-Consequently, we believe that theliatinib could benefit patients with esophageal and head and neck cancer, tumor-types with a high incidence of wild-type EGFR activation.
-We currently retain all rights to theliatinib worldwide.
+Like epitinib, theliatinib is an investigational novel molecule epidermal growth factor receptor (EGFR) inhibitor under investigation for the treatment of solid tumors.
+Theliatinib has been designed with strong affinity to the wild-type EGFR kinase.
+Theliatinib has been investigated in patients with esophageal and head & neck cancer, tumor-types with a high incidence of wildtype EGFR activation.